lvpp/sigma/README.md

 Currently, in this repository we only provide the COSMO apparent surface charges computed either with [GAMESS](http://www.msg.ameslab.gov/gamess/) or [MOPAC](http://openmopac.net/).

-You will still need other code to actually compute activity coefficients or other properties with models like COSMO-RS or COSMO-SAC.
+You will still need [JCOSMO](https://www.ufrgs.br/lvpp/download/jcosmo/) other software to actually compute activity coefficients or other properties with models like COSMO-RS or COSMO-SAC.

 ## Citing
 We kindly ask you to cite this work as: